stastnypremysl/lsql-csv/README.md

 So far, we just met all kinds of blocks and only if block accepting arithmetic expression and the other accepting select expression.
 What if we needed to run arithmetic expression inside select expression.
 There is a special syntax `$(...)` for it.

-For example
+For example:

     lsql-csv -d: '/etc/passwd, $(sin(&1.3)^2 + cos(&1.3)^2)'

-Returns something like
+It returns something like:

     1.0
     1.0